Breast Implants Sydney

 The Commonest Reasons For Repeat Surgery After Breast Augmentation

 - Capsular Contracture: This is, by far, the commonest reason for repeat surgery after Breast Augmentation and it usually occurs years after the original surgery.
 Around every Breast Implant, the body forms a thin fibrous envelope called the ‘capsule’.
 EVERY breast implant has a ‘capsule’ around it.
 Capsular Contracture occurs when this normally undetectable capsule contracts – much like ‘shrink wrap’ does – which then squeezes on the implant causing the breast to feel firmer and change in shape.
 There’s nothing wrong with the breast tissue itself or the implant, it’s simply the shrinkage of the fibrous capsule that produces those changes.
 Treatment involves removing the breast implant, incising or excising the shrunken capsule (called a ‘Capsulotomy’ or ‘Capsulectomy’ respectively), and then re-inserting the same or a different implant.
 This form of corrective surgery is more involved and takes longer than the original Breast Augmentation, so is therefore costlier.
-Accordingly, it is important for patients to choose those breast implant surfaces which carry a lower risk of Capsular Contracture.

 - Implant Displacement (Implants moving away from their original position)